ebmgt/Wage_ratio/files/HealthCare.md

 Probably not influencing rates of burnout at St Jude because of lack of temporal association, St Jude started using the AHRQ SOPS Hospital Survey in 2009 and biennially since ([AHRQ reports](https://www.ahrq.gov/news/newsroom/case-studies/cquips1402.html); [St Jude website](https://www.stjude.org/treatment/services/clinics-and-services/patient-safety.html)).
 In 2017 the [AHRQ reported](https://www.ahrq.gov/news/newsroom/case-studies/201709.html) that St Jude used AHRQ SOPS Hospital Survey to gather workforce feedback to change workflows to improve patient safety.

 ### Sloan-Kettering 2014-2015
-Sloan-Kettering was the only other healthcare care organization to have successive years in the Glassdoor top 50 ranking.
+Sloan-Kettering had successive years in the Glassdoor top 50 ranking.
 It is unclear what may have caused this during those two years.

   ![Glassdoor](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-10-20.png)